 Asthma Treatment for Children

 Children belong in the great outdoors.
 But sometimes, allergies and asthma symptoms can slow them down.
-At Watkins Allergy and Asthma Clinic, we apply the right amount of patience, understanding and knowledge to get them relief they need to feel like kids again.
-We use a special skin test device for infants and children that applies up to 30 allergens in about three seconds.
-It’s a kid-friendly, comfortable process that works wonders.
+At Watkins Allergy and Asthma Clinic, we apply the right amount of patience, understanding, and knowledge to get them the relief they need to feel like kids again.

 The goals of our asthma therapy are to: